jenkinsci/bitbucket-push-and-pull-request-plugin/README.md

 # bitbucket-push-and-pull-request

-I forked the original bitbucket plugin from Sazos, updated it to the current state of the official Bitbucket Plugin, made major changes introducing models, full pull request support and adapting it to the recent security policies of Jenkins.
+This plugin is based on the Sazo's fork (<https://github.com/sazo/bitbucket-plugin>) of the official Bitbucket Plugin (<https://plugins.jenkins.io/bitbucket>).

+Apart of a lot of refactoring, the major changes are:
+- the usage of Gson instead of net.sf.json.JSONObject (from Jenkins 2.102+ JSONObject is blacklisted)
+- Introduction of Models and security improvements

-This plugin supports the bitbucket rest api v2.x.
+This plugin supports the bitbucket rest api v2.x+ and requires a Jenkins 2.102+

 # Pipeline script